A history of presenting the best that motor racing has to offer

 • A major music concert came to CTMP for the first time.
 Strawberry Fields featured many of the best-known entertainers of the time.

-• In the Formula 1 Grand Prix of Canada, changing weather conditions and Grand Prix racing’s first-ever full-course caution caused enough uncertainty that the official lap charts had to be consulted before Peter Revson was confirmed as the winner.
+• In the Formula 1 Grand Prix of Canada, changing weather conditions and Grand Prix racing’s first-ever use of a safety car during a full-course caution.
+The safety car driven by Canadian Eppie Wietzes caused confusion by pulling out in the wrong spot, and the official lap charts had to be consulted before Peter Revson was confirmed as the winner.

 • CTMP staged its first SCCA Trans-Am race.
 Canadian Ludwig Heimrath drove a Porsche RSR to a popular victory.